moneyadviceservice/frontend-code-standards/Readme.md

 |  Chrome for iOS  |  Latest version  |   iOS iPad, iPhone  |
 |  Android Webkit  |  2.x and 4.x  |   Android  |

+### Internet Explorer Compatibility Mode

+Internet Explorer in compatibility mode is supported only as a secondary browser, regardless of version.
+When encountered we, recommend that compatibility mode is removed for MAS sites.

 **Latest version** - Where latest version is listed, it means the latest major stable version plus one major version back, as these browsers regularly self-update.